duckduckgo/zeroclickinfo-spice/Pull_Request_Template.md

 (Provide the name/url of the api)

 Reason for API selection :
 (Any special reason?
-Is it the only one?)
+Is it the only one?
+Any possible alternatives?)

 Example queries :
-(Various queries that would trigger this plugin)
+(Provide a couple queries that would trigger this plugin)

 Plugin Audience :
 (Any communities this is especially useful for?)